Here’s the good news: They liked your application! They want to talk to you more about the job on a phone call or in a Zoom session.

 A phone interview is not an ideal way to get to know a potential hire, but there will likely be face-to-face interview stages later along the line.
 You have to make the most of the phone interview first.

 Part of that includes finding out more about the role, your future boss and the company culture:

-Top 5 phone interview questions to ask the interviewer:
+Top 5 questions to ask in a phone interview

 - What challenges will I face in terms of exceeding my performance goals?